What Is The Average Settlement For A Minor Car Accident? '25

 Understanding Minor Car Accident Losses

 How much money can you get from a minor car accident?
 There is no single definition of a minor car accident.
 One definition is a car accident that caused no injuries.
 The losses from these accidents, also called property damage-only crashes, can vary widely.
-Even when you only sustain property damage, the cost of bodywork depends on the make, model, and age of your vehicle.
+Even when you only sustain property damage, the settlement amount can range from $500 to $25,000, depending on the extent of the damage and other factors.

 Another definition of “minor” car accidents involves crashes that cause non-incapacitating injuries.
 According to the U.S. Department of Transportation, most states define incapacitating injuries as those in which the victim requires an ambulance.
 Conversely, non-incapacitating injuries include those that permit the victim to leave the accident scene under their own power.
 Examples of these injuries include: